Microbit-Team-12/editor/public/tutorials/ErrorTute.md

 ---

+## Debugging Duck
+If you ever need help when you find an error on your code in the editor (on the right), press the "help" button at the top, and a useful duck will appear!
+Hopefully the duck's questions will guide you in the right direction.

 ## Syntax Errors

 If your program has a syntax error, the program will give you a `SyntaxError` when you try to run it.
 This will be displayed in the error message.